congson95dev/nginx/README.md

 read file `nginx/sites-available/testnginxproject.dev` to see the configuration

-for load balancer feature, go to `localhost:82/load_balancer`, it will round robin to :1111, :2222 ..
+for api gateway feature, go to `localhost:82/fast-app-no-1` or `localhost:82/fast-app-no-2`, it will redirect to it's related link

 ## Ability of Nginx